Dehghanni/Teofl/Speaking.md

 - **Internship**

+- New graduates often face a chatch-22 situation when they look to enter the job market.
 - Students can gain experience doing an internship.
 Furthermore, it could lead to an opportunity to get an entry-level job at the same company.
 Although you might start with minimum wage, if you do excellent work and be a good team player.
 You could get a promotion or get a raise, hopefully both.
 A friend of mine got an internship in a company in 2015 and now he works in the same company and continues to prosper.

 - **Part-time job before college**